BugSwarm/bugswarm/github-cacher/README.md

       all the packages on the list, and then copy the files out.
-        * For Python artifacts using the `parse-original-log` or `parse-new-log` options, parse the build log (either the original build log downloaded from Travis-CI or a newly reproduced build log from running the build script, depending upon which option is used) to determine the list of packages to be downloaded, and then download the files using a Python container (e.g. `python:3.7-slim`).
+        * For Python artifacts using the `parse-original-log` or `parse-new-log` options, parse the build log (either the original build log downloaded from GitHub or a newly reproduced build log from running the build script, depending upon which option is used) to determine the list of packages to be downloaded, and then download the files using a Python container (e.g. `python:3.7-slim`).